Can Social Media Cause Anxiety in Young People?

 In an American study published in 2017, researchers Anna Vannucci, Kaitlin Flannery, and Christine McCauley Ohannessian unveiled compelling information that gets us closer to answering these questions.

-How Does Social Media Affect Emerging Adults?
+How Does Social Media Affect Young Adults?

+In the study, participants were asked how much time they spent on social media every day.
 Social media in this case included the usual platforms (Facebook, Twitter, Instagram, and Snapchat) as well as Vine, Tumblr, YouTube, and Google+.
-Participants were asked questions about their anxiety like, “In the past week, how often did you avoid situations, places, objects, or activities because of anxiety or fear?”.
+Participants were also asked questions about their anxiety like, “In the past week, how often did you avoid situations, places, objects, or activities because of anxiety or fear?”.

-The purpose of this survey was to assess whether emerging adults who used more social media experienced more symptoms of anxiety.
-Specifically, they were looking at two types of anxiety: dispositional anxiety and recent anxiety impairment.
 Dispositional anxiety refers to an acquired tendency to view a wide range of situations as threatening or nerve-wracking.
 The second type, recent anxiety impairment, captures the frequency and intensity of anxiety and the extent to which anxiety interferes with daily life.

 Vannucci’s team found that higher social media use was significantly associated with greater dispositional anxiety but not recent anxiety impairment.
 In addition, participants who spent more time scrolling were significantly more likely to exhibit symptoms consistent with an anxiety disorder.